Last updated: May 27, 2022

-- U.S. Citizen Services – To make an appointment for passport renewal services, please click here.
-For a notarial services appointment, including the Affidavit of Nationality and Eligibility to Marry, please click here.
+- Notarial Services: For a notarial services appointment, including the Affidavit of Nationality and Eligibility to Marry, please click here.

-- Nonimmigrant Visa Appointments: The availability of appointments for nonimmigrant visas is currently limited.
+- Nonimmigrant Visa Appointments: The Consulate General has resumed processing of all types of nonimmigrant visas.
 To schedule a nonimmigrant visa appointment, please click here.
-If you have an urgent need to travel, you may request an emergency appointment.
-In some instances, it is possible to renew a B1/B2 or C1/D visa without an interview.
-This option may be available to persons who meet the following requirements:
+If you have an urgent need to travel due to a medical or other emergency, you may request an emergency appointment.

 - U.S. Lawful Permanent Residents (LPRs) are free to travel outside the United States and temporary or brief travel usually does not affect their permanent resident status.
 Residents who return to the United States within a year are generally considered to be in status.
-LPRs that have been outside of the United States for more than a year (365 days) will need to apply for a returning resident visa (SB-1) when the Consulate resumes routine visa services.
+LPRs that have been outside of the United States for more than a year (365 days) will need to apply for a returning resident visa (SB-1).
 There are no special exceptions as a result of the COVID-19 pandemic.
 For additional information regarding your lawful permanent resident status, contact U.S. Citizenship and Immigration Services (USCIS) at uscis.gov or by calling +1-212-620-3418 (from overseas).